ananthakumaran/webify/README.md

 ## Installation

-Latest pre-built binaries for window, mac and linux can be downloaded [here](https://github.com/ananthakumaran/webify/releases/latest)
+Latest pre-built binaries for windows, mac and linux can be downloaded [here](https://github.com/ananthakumaran/webify/releases/latest)

 You can also install it via cabal